xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 My thought is definitely yes.
 I can easily extend the previous error formulation by taking an aggregate function over all the condition number for the weights in the model.
 For example, the maximum condition number for the original autoencoder is 50590.6171875 ([ae_cond.ipynb](https://github.com/xnought/docs/blob/main/notebooks/ae_cond.ipynb)).
 Which signals to me that there are spiked values different from the rest that are driving the matrix multiplication to skew the values even for small perturbations.

 But k-means is very sensitive to outliers meaning that it ends up hiding the condition number once again very quickly.
 Driving the entire error down to near 0.
+This makes sense given that the smaller number of bits did quite poorly and likely could not win the battle against the conditioning.
+Whereas with more bits, the k-means could waste centroids on the spiked values and drive the entire error close to nothing.
+More analysis will need to be done to confirm these hypotheses.[^1]

+[^1]: It may be interesting to introduce the condition number for each weight layer as a generalizer in the loss function when training and minimize the collective product or sum.

 ## Conclusion